-Book Layout Design using Adobe InDesign
+Book Layout using Adobe InDesign

 Adobe InDesign for book layout design — a beginners guide.
 Self-publishers and graphic designers are usually not new to the concept of book design, or using the primary design tools.

 It is not as simple as creating a document.
 But, maybe that is all you need to do if you are creating a black and white novel.
 You can easily use Microsoft Word to do that too.
 Just know that sometimes text shifts in Word, so double check your PDF proofs or physical proofs carefully.
-Don’t depend on the book layout design being exactly the same as you see on the monitor.
+Don’t depend on the layout being exactly the same as you see on the monitor.

 Adobe InDesign is absolutely the best software to use.
 Years ago, it was PageMaker (now Adobe InDesign), or Corel, or Quark.
 Some newbie authors even use Adobe Photoshop or Illustrator for book layout design.
 They each have their purposes, but when designing a book professionally, probably 98 percent of all files or PDFs sent to us for book printing are in this software.